Positions and principles

 Accelerating emissions reductions

-Recognizing that sound government policies are required and can act as an accelerator for lower-emission alternatives, ExxonMobil actively participates in climate-related policy discussions around the world.
+Recognizing that supportive government policies are required and can act as an accelerator for lower-emission alternatives, ExxonMobil actively participates in climate-related policy discussions around the world, including the 27th Conference of the Parties to the United Nations Framework Convention on Climate Change, COP27.

 The Company focuses on practical policy solutions that recognize the increasing global demand for affordable and reliable energy while enabling scalable development and deployment of lower- and zero-greenhouse gas emission technologies.

-Durable and predictable market-driven policies can further incentivize developments, and scale investments in lower-emission technologies to help achieve the Paris Agreement goals at the lowest cost to society.
+Durable and predictable market-driven policies together with advancements in technology can further incentivize developments, and scale investments in lower-emission technologies to help achieve the Paris Agreement goals at the lowest cost to society.

 A good example is a coordinated and transparent economy-wide price on carbon such as a carbon tax.
 An established carbon price would enable all technologies to compete and cost-effectively lower carbon intensity while delivering meaningful emission reductions.
 Broad adoption of an economy-wide price on carbon could also help spur the development of global carbon markets as envisioned in Article 6 of the Paris Agreement.